Health & Safety Abroad

 University of South Alabama students who participate on a study, internship, service learning, research, or travel abroad program are required to enroll in the designated USA International Insurance policy.
 Enrollment in the policy is processed by OIE.
 Students wishing to opt out of the current insurance policy should submit a written appeal to the Office of International Education Director with details of the alternative policy and proof of enrollment including the name of insurance provider, policy/group number, contact information for provider, and copy of the insurance card.

-The Office of International Education (OIE) does not offer or approve study abroad, internship, independent travel, service learning, or other programs in countries where current U.S. Department of State Travel Warnings are at a Level 4 or where current Center for Disease Control (CDC) Warnings are at a Level 3.
-OIE, in consultation with applicable University administrative offices, will assess all university-sponsored or related travel to countries that have U.S. Department of State Travel Warning at a Level 3 or a CDC Warning at a Level 2.
-In the event that the U.S. Department of State issues a new Travel Warning Level 3 or Level 4 and/or the CDC issues a new Warning Level 2 or 3 for a country or region, the status of existing programs and university-related student travel will be addressed on a case by case basis.
+The Office of International Education (OIE) does not offer or approve study abroad, internship, independent travel, service learning, or other programs in countries where current U.S. Department of State (DOS) Travel Warnings and Center for Disease Control (CDC) COVID-19 Warnings are at a Level 4 or where all other current CDC Warnings are at a Level 3.
+OIE, in consultation with applicable University administrative offices, will assess all university-sponsored or related travel to countries that have U.S. DOS Travel Warnings and CDC COVID Warnings at a Level 3 or all other CDC Warnings at a Level 2.
+In the event that the U.S. DOS or CDC COVID Warnings advance to a Warning Level 3 or Level 4 and/or all other CDC Warnings advance to a Warning Level 2 or 3 for a country or region, the status of existing programs and university-related student travel will be addressed on a case by case basis.
+This policy is visualized in the chart below.

 Please see the following links for additional health and safety information: